wxharry/WPFCalculator/README.md

-# Calculator
+# WPFCalculator
- Calculator in WPF
+a WPF Calculator App.
+Also work with [ChatGPT](https://chat.openai.com/chat).